reshinto/reshinto.github.io/docs/languageSpecific/java/parallelConcurrentMultithreading.md

     - but as a rule of thumb, if can structure the program to take advantage of multiple threads, stick to using threads than using multiple processes
       - because threads are considered lightweight compared to processes, which are more resource intensive
       - a thread requires less overhead to create and terminate than a process
-      - using multiple threads is usally faster for an operating system to switch between executing threads from the same process than to switch between different processes
+      - using multiple threads is usually faster for an operating system to switch between executing threads from the same process than to switch between different processes

 ### Concurrent vs Parallel execution